 - One is to use a "last man standing" provision: If at any time in the future there is only ONE living member of the class consisting of the donor's spouse and the donor's issue of all generations, the trust will terminate and be distributed outright to that one.
 This eliminates the charity and means all countable beneficiaries are individuals so you have a designated beneficiary.
-It does not carry out the participant's original charitable intent...but if the participant really expects the trust to last for 1,000 years for the benefit of his descendants, charitable intent is not a high priority for him. - The other way is to choose some other individual(s) to be the wipeout beneficiary if all the participant's issue die, such as the participant's "heirs at law determined as of the date of the last issue to die, as if the participant had died on such date, based on the laws of the state of XYZ as they exist on the date this trust is signed, for distribution of real estate of an intestate."
-Again, this assures that all countable trust beneficiaries will be individuals and the trust can qualify as a designated beneficiary (but eliminates the charitable goal).
+It does not carry out the participant's original charitable intent...but if the participant really expects the trust to last for 1,000 years for the benefit of his descendants, charitable intent is not a high priority for him. - The other way is to choose some other individual(s) to be the wipeout beneficiary if all the participant's issue die, such as the participant's "heirs at law determined as of the date of the last issue to die, as if the participant had died on such date, based on the laws of the state of XYZ as they exist on the date this trust is signed, for distribution of real estate of an intestate unmarried decedent."
+The "heirs at law" solution is intended to assure that all countable trust beneficiaries will be individuals and the trust can qualify as a designated beneficiary, assuming that an intestate estate could not default to a nonindividual such as the state.